 Start and end well

 Your heading should detail the position applied for and any relevant coding required.
 In your actual letter, you do not have to identify yourself or the position you are applying to again as this is redundant information that you have already listed elsewhere.
-Start you letter with a sentence to grab the hiring manager's attention.
-Avoid using humour as not everyone will get it and it may detract from the letter or give an impression other than what you are going for.
+Start your letter with a sentence to grab the hiring manager's attention.
+Avoid using humor as not everyone will get it and it may detract from the letter or give an impression other than what you are going for.
 Start with something that is a fairly impressive achievement or something that you bring to the table that makes you unique.
 Avoid clichés and platitudes.
 The first sentence of your cover letter can make or break your entire proposal, so make it strong and effective.
 Don't just rehash your CV in the cover letter.
 Give information that makes them want to read your CV and add in information they won't find in the CV as well.
 If you must list your experiences and achievements, put them in bullet point format and keep the list as short as possible.
-Keep the cover letter to under 500 words and end strong, perhaps with a nod to the company's ethics or code of conduct or something similar, showing that you have noted how they operate and you will fit in to the company culture.
+Keep the cover letter to under 500 words and end strong, perhaps with a nod to the company's ethics or code of conduct or something similar, showing that you have noted how they operate and you will fit into the company culture.

 The body of your cover letter